hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    TokenID tokenId = 1; // ID of the token instance string name = 2; // The name of the token.
 It is a string of ASCII only characters string symbol = 3; // The symbol of the token.
 It is a UTF-8 capitalized alphabetical string !  uint32 decimals = 3; // The number of decimal places a token is divisible by.
+Always 0 for tokens of type NON_FUNGIBLE.
 This field can never be changed!
-For NON_FUNGIBLE type decimals must be 0.
-+  uint64 maxSupply = xx; // IWA Compatibility.
-Cannot be updated using admin key.
-Maximum number of fungible tokens that can be in circulation or in the case for NFT Type - the maximum number of NFTs (serial numbers) that can be minted.
++  uint64 maxSupply = xx; // For tokens of type FUNGIBLE - The Maximum number of fungible tokens that can be in circulation.
+For tokens of type NON_FUNGIBLE - the maximum number of NFTs (serial numbers) that can be in circulation.
+This field can never be changed!
-!  uint64 totalSupply = 5; // The total supply of tokens that are currently in circulation.
-Number of NFTs created of this token instance (applicable to tokens of type NON_FUNGIBLE)
+!  uint64 totalSupply = 5; // For tokens of type FUNGIBLE - the total supply of tokens that are currently in circulation.
+For tokens of type NON_FUNGIBLE - the number of NFTs created of this token instance
    AccountID treasury = 6; // The ID of the account which is set as Treasury Key adminKey = 7; // The key which can perform update/delete operations on the token.
 If empty, the token can be perceived as immutable (not being able to be updated/deleted)
    Key kycKey = 8; // The key which can grant or revoke KYC of an account for the token's transactions.
 If empty, KYC is not required, and KYC grant or revoke operations are not possible.